Level and pseudo-Gorenstein path polyominoes: Abstract

 \section{Abstract}

 We classify path polyominoes which are level and pseudo-Gorenstein.
-Moreover, we compute all level and pseudo-Gorenstein simple thin polyominoes with rank less than or equal to 10 and we compute the regularity of the pseudo-Gorenstein simple thin polyominoes in relation to their cardinality.
+Moreover, we compute all level and pseudo-Gorenstein simple thin polyominoes with rank less than or equal to 10.
+We also compute the regularity of the pseudo-Gorenstein simple thin polyominoes in relation to their rank.

 \keywords{ Simple thin polyomino, path polyomino, Cohen-Macaulay, Level, pseudo-Gorenstein}